 Claims result from defaults that are not cured.
 Whether a claim results from an uncured default principally depends on the borrower's equity in the home at the time of default and the borrower's or the lender's ability to sell the home for an amount sufficient to satisfy all amounts due under the mortgage.
-Various factors, including local housing prices and employment levels, and interest rates, also affect claims.
+Various factors, including local housing prices, employment levels and interest rates, also affect claims.

 Claim activity is not evenly spread throughout the coverage period of a book of primary business.
-Relatively few claims are received during the first two years following issuance of coverage on a loan.
+For prime quality loans, relatively few claims are received during the first two years following issuance of coverage on a loan.
 This is followed by a period of rising claims, which, based on industry experience, has historically reached its highest level in the third through fifth years after the year of loan origination.
 Thereafter, the number of claims received has historically declined at a gradual rate, although conditions in the economy, including lower housing price appreciation, can also affect the rate of decline.
 This historical pattern of claims could change in the future.
-Also, the pattern of claims frequency for a new loan resulting from a refinancing may be different from the historical pattern.
+Also, the pattern of claims frequency for a new loan resulting from a refinancing may be different from the historical pattern, and we expect the period of the highest level of claims for bulk loans will be earlier than the historical industry experience.